Anglo-Indian people: Independence and choices

 A male Anglo-Indian being washed, dressed and attended.

 Around the time of the Indian independence movement, the All-India Anglo-Indian Association was opposed to the partition of India; its then president Frank Anthony criticized the colonial authorities for "racial discrimination in matters of pay and allowances, and for failing to acknowledge the sterling military and civil contributions made by Anglo-Indians to the Raj".

 Their position at the time of independence of India was difficult.
 Given their English ancestry, many felt a loyalty to a British "home" that most had never seen and where they would gain little social acceptance.
 Bhowani Junction touches on the identity crisis faced by the Anglo-Indian community during the independence movement of the 20th century.
 They felt insecure in an India that put a premium on participation in the independence movement as a prerequisite for important government positions.

 Many Anglo-Indians left the country in 1947, hoping to make a new life in the United Kingdom or elsewhere in the British Commonwealth, such as Australia or Canada.
 The exodus continued through the 1950s and 1960s and by the late 1990s most had left with many of the remaining Anglo-Indians still aspiring to leave.

 Like the Parsi community, the Anglo-Indians were essentially urban dwellers.
-Unlike the Parsis, the mass migrations saw more of the better educated and financially secure Anglo-Indians depart for other Commonwealth nations.
+Unlike the Parsis, the mass migrations saw more of the better-educated and financially secure Anglo-Indians depart for other Commonwealth nations.

 21st century cultural resurgence

-There has been a resurgence in celebrating Anglo-Indian culture in the twenty-first century, in the form of International Anglo-Indian Reunions and in publishing books.
+There has been a resurgence in the celebration of Anglo-Indian culture in the twenty-first century, in the form of International Anglo-Indian Reunions and in publishing books.
 There have been nine reunions, with the latest being held in 2015 in Kolkata.

 Several narratives and novels have been published recently.
 The Leopard's Call: An Anglo-Indian Love Story (2005) by Reginald Shires, tells of the life of two teachers at the small Bengali town of Falakata, down from Bhutan; At the Age for Love: A Novel of Bangalore during World War II (2006) is by the same author.
 In the Shadow of Crows (2009) by David Charles Manners, is the critically acclaimed true account of a young Englishman's unexpected discovery of his Anglo-Indian relations in the Darjeeling district.
 The Hammarskjold Killing (2007) by William Higham, is a novel in which a London-born Anglo-Indian heroine is caught up in a terrorist crisis in Sri Lanka.
 Keith St Clair Butler wrote 'The Secret Vindaloo' (2014, reprint 2016) which used the signature dish of Vindaloo as a deep metaphor for the explorations of his family and community.
 The book received critical acclaim The narrative received grants from The Literature Board of Australia and The Victorian Premier's Department of the Arts.